IngeborgGjerde/stokes-paradox/README.md

 ## Usage

+For the results in Figure 2, we refer to the [repo](https://github.com/IngeborgGjerde/nitsche-method-for-navier-stokes-with-slip) on Nitsche's method for slip boundary conditions.
+A short example is given in `stokes_with_friction.py`.

-The simulations for Figure 4 were generated using `triparadok.py` for the no-slip boundary conditions, and `navitripdok.py` for the slip boundary conditions.
-The results are collected and plotted in the octave scripts `tripara.m`, and`navitrip.m`, respectively.
+The simulations for Figure 4 were generated using `Figure4/stokes_noslip.py` for the no-slip boundary conditions, and `Figure4/stokes_freeslip.py` for the slip boundary conditions with zero friction.
+The results are collected and plotted in the octave scripts`Figure4/plot_results_stokes_freeslip.m` and `Figure4/plot_results_stokes_freeslip.m`, respectively.

 Figure 5 was generated using `ploteffpee.m`.
 It requires an input "tol" which is an input to the code `effprimestopar.m` which computes the data for the individual curves in Figure 5.
 The other input to `effprimestopar.m` is the value "b" indicated in Figure 5.
 The input "tol" is used to control the number of data points in the plot.